 We look at the pros and cons of running virtual events.
 The pros include:

-- Provide flexibility – There are several interactive tools and elements that can be used online to increase engagement and complement branding.
+- Provide flexibility – There are several interactive tools that can be used online to increase engagement and complement branding.
 Attending events from the comfort of your own home is also a bonus.

 - Expand customer reach – Events hosted in-person are likely going to have attendees who live nearby or have easy access to your event venue.
 Hosting a virtual event allows for your radius to widen to people outside your location and further afield (across the world if you will!).